teracross/webhosting/README.md

 - Github Codespaces secrets are NOT accessible in Github Actions Workflows.
 - Github actions/upload-artifact@v4 default working directory cannot be set through `defaults` section in github action YAML.
 - Github actions artifacts context is limited to the current workflow being run.
 In order to access artifacts generated from a previous workflow run the run id, github ref/ branch name and Github PAT (Personal Access Token) with necessary credentials are needed.
+- Github actions workflow IDs are based off of the workflow file and unique across the repo.
+However, they are not unique across branches.
+For example, the workflow ID of the deploy.yaml file is the same on both branches "main" and "other_branch"

 # references